-In 2021, the tax preparation software company discontinued its participation in the IRS Free File program, a partnership between the government and various tax filing services giving eligible taxpayers the ability to prepare and submit their federal tax returns at no cost.
+In 2021, TurboTax's parent company, Intuit, pulled its tax prep software from the IRS Free File program, a partnership between the government and various tax filing services that gives eligible taxpayers the ability to prepare and submit their federal tax returns at no cost.
 At the time, Intuit cited limitations and “conflicting demands from those outside the program” that led it to withdraw from IRS Free File.

 Regardless of what you pick, remember an important point: Tax preparation usually gets more expensive the longer you wait.
 So don’t delay.
 Go forth and file.